CloudLabs-MOC/AI-102-AIEngineer/Instructions/05-analyze-text.md

     python text-analysis.py
     ```

 1. Observe the output as the code should run without error, displaying the contents of each review text file in the **reviews** folder.
-The application successfully creates a client for the Text Analytics API but doesn't make use of it.
+The application successfully creates a client for the Text Analytics API, but doesn't make use of it.
 We'll fix that in the next procedure.

 ## Task 4: Detect language